ouattararomuald/android-image-slider/README.md

 }
 ```

-`Slider` comes with Picasso as dependency to load an Images.
+`Slider` comes with Picasso as dependency to load images.
 If you want to use another library,
 all you need is to extends `ImageLoader#Factory` and pass your factory to `SliderAdapter`.